Keyrose557/Webhacking/README.md

 ### 1. User Enumeration (CVE-2020-7918)

 - [ ] Summary: An access control vulnerability arises when usernames are directly referenced.
-This can be leveraged by advesaries using compromised credentials.
+This can be leveraged by advesaries using compromised credentials
   - Vulnerability types: Insecure direct object reference
   - Tested version: 4.2
   - Fixed version: NOT FIXED